An Introduction to Dungeons & Dragons

 Disclaimer: You don't need to buy anything, as the basic rules are free.

 You may want to purchase a Player's Handbook and a set (or two) of polyhedral dice.
-For expanded character options, get Xanathar's Guide to Everything.
+For expanded character options, get Xanathar's Guide to Everything and/or Tasha's Cauldron of Everything.
 Check out the Dice of Rolling set if you want to start with enough dice for a spell caster.

 Playing the game